aimukhin/debs/README.md

 # debs
 A simple web-based double-entry bookkeeping system.

-## Features
+## Overview
-The system supports all basic account types, and works with arbitrary big numbers using exact integer arithmetic.
+The system supports all basic account types, and deals with arbitrary big numbers with exact integer arithmetic.
+The interface is quite straightforward.
+For convenience, all monetary input fields accept not mere numbers, but arithmetic expressions.

 ## Requirements
-The program is written in Python 3 and intended to be run by a web server as a WSGI application.
+The program is a WSGI application written in Python 3.
 If available, it uses SQLCipher for data storage.
 Otherwise, it defaults to plain SQLite.

-## Install
+## Configuration
-Arrange your web server to run the program as a WSGI application.
-Put the database file wherever you like, only make sure the database file and its parent directory are writable by the user from whom the web server is running.
-Pass the database file location to the program in the `DB` environment variable.
+`DB` environment variable must contain a path to the database file.

 ## Caveat
 For performance reasons, the program does not support SQLCipher